Domain wall competition in the Chern insulating regime of twisted bilayer graphene: Discussion

-\textit{Discussion.---}We have proposed the existence of three distinct types of DWs in hBN-TBG.
-Chern and valley DWs emerge in substrate-fluctuation-dominated samples comprised of domains with opposite local sublattice mass.
+We have proposed the existence of three distinct types of DWs in hBN-TBG.
+Chern and valley DWs emerge in substrate-fluctuation-dominated samples comprised of domains with opposite local effective sublattice mass.
 Their energetic competition depends sensitively on microscopic details such as the twist angle and effective substrate gradient.
 In contrast, for more uniform substrates the metastability of intertwined DWs due to moir\'e pinning points to a distinct scenario where valley and orbital physics are locally linked.
 The substrate modulations that induce Chern/valley DWs also produce additional bound states at energies far from the Fermi energy (compared to the temperature), absent in the intertwined DW.
-While non-universal and topologically unprotected, these could provide a way to distinguish the two regimes, e.g. via STM on single-gated samples~\cite{SupMat}.
+While non-universal and topologically unprotected, these could provide a way to distinguish the two regimes, e.g. via STM on single-gated samples~(App.~\ref{SecAppSpectral} and \ref{SecAppDWDetails}).

 Our results suggest that variations in twist angle and the sign of the substrate potential play a complex role in OCIs.
 In extreme limits where one type of DW is dominant across the sample, we expect that they either disrupt global valley order while retaining a robust global magnetization (if valley DWs dominate), or else lead to a vanishing net Chern number but a robust global valley order (if Chern DWs dominate).
 More generally, we expect a mixed scenario where both situations occur in different regions of a single sample.
-An added subtlety is that such fluctuations are likely to be quasiperiodic rather than truly random; the resulting spatial correlations could result in distinct energetic and geometric considerations relative to an uncorrelated ``Imry-Ma'' picture.
+An added subtlety is that such fluctuations are likely to be quasiperiodic rather than truly random .
 In samples where $\text{sign}(\Delta(\vec{r}))$ is relatively uniform, we expect instead intertwined domains that disrupt both valley order and magnetization, pinned to the moir\'e potential or possibly to weak variations in $ \Delta(\vec{r})$ or twist angle.
 Pinning of DWs of various kinds is likely relevant to understanding current-driven magnetization reversal~\cite{He_MagReversal,huang2020current}.